un0btanium/FactorioScript/README.md

 iron-ore = copper-ore + 42
 ```

-Just make sure your variable names start with a lowercase letter.
+When defining your own variable names make sure you start with a lowercase letter.
+If you define a aliases, the old variable name is still available and can still be used.
 There are some aliases already predefined.
 For example *signal-A* is available as *signal-a* and *a*.
 Color signals like *signal-blue* are available as *blue* as well.

 **Power poles**
-You can define the type of power pole used and the program will space them out accordingly.
+You can define the type of power pole that will be used and the program will space them out accordingly.
 There are available: small , medium and substation.
 The standard is small power poles.

 The above would be the same as: